Huron University: For-profit ownership

-By the 1980s the school had fallen seriously into debt.
+By the 1980s the school had fallen into debt.
 After the town of Huron agreed to take over existing debt as well as to purchase the school's Fine Arts Center for $1.5m, Midwest Educational Systems Inc. (owner of Rapid City-based for-profit business school National College) agreed to manage the school.
 The deal was finalized on July 11, 1984, marking the end of the school's 100 years of Presbyterian affiliation.
 The new owner shifted the school's emphasis from liberal arts education to business.
 After three years of managing the school, Midwest Educational Systems exercised an option to buy the school for $1 and became the Higher Education Corporation of America.

 In January 1989, the school was sold to Lansdowne University Ltd., a South Dakota corporation with ties to a college in London.
 The board of trustees of the school changed the name to Huron University, and soon opened a new branch: Huron University USA in London, which became an independent institution.

 In February 1992, Eastern International Education Association, a Delaware-based corporation headed by a member of the Japanese House of Representatives, purchased the school and set up a branch campus in Tokyo.
 Businessman Chikara Higashi was assigned as president of the university and chairman of the board of trustees.
-Unfortunately, different management styles and a lack of understanding of the American education system caused problems for the school, and the North Central Association threatened to not renew the school's accreditation in 1996.
+Different management styles and a lack of understanding of the American education system caused problems for the school, and the North Central Association threatened to not renew the school's accreditation in 1996.
 Higashi resigned in July of that year and the school went up for sale once again.

 In December 1996, the Huron and Sioux Falls campuses were sold for $3.5 million to for-profit Whitman Education Group, Inc., then owners of Colorado Technical University (CTU).
 The Sioux Falls campus currently remains a part of the CTU system.
 A group of local investors bought the Huron campus from Whitman Education Group in August 1999.